Keyboard shortcuts

 Middleware Overview

-The middleware system intercepts and modifies agent behavior at every lifecycle point -- before/after the agent run, before/after each model call, and around each tool call.
+The middleware system intercepts and modifies agent behavior at every lifecycle point -- before/after each model call, and around each tool call.
 Use middleware when you need cross-cutting concerns (rate limiting, retries, context management) without modifying your agent logic.

 All methods have default no-op implementations.
 Override only the hooks you need.